 Photo: Stacy, Bubs, and Lala, in a reading cubby at the Lawrence Public Library.

 Parenting is not easy.
 And no matter what anyone tries to tell you, parenting is not natural.
 Sure, most of us have the instinct to take care of our babies when they cry.
-We care about them and don’t want them to be in distress, and we, also, don’t want to be distressed by their distress.
+We care about them and don’t want them to be in distress.
+We, also, don’t want to be distressed by their distress.
 That seems like a lot of distress, but I think it’s accurate.

 Although step-parenting is a subset of parenting, in many ways, step-parenting is its own animal.
 Arrive to the parenting party more than fashionably late, and you’ve got to get past the bouncers: the kids.
 You’d better have multiple forms of ID if you hope to be admitted.
 Maybe something to eat while you wait in the entry line, too — it could be a while.

 Lala was about two-and-a-half when I first met her.
 Ponytail atop her head, à la Cindy Lou Who, like many toddlers, she was already quite self-possessed.
 Independent and active, Lala reveled in all that she could command her body to do, whether running, or scaling anything remotely climbable.